Harvest for All

 The Harvest for All campaign includes activities organized by state and county Farm Bureaus in connection with local Feeding America affiliates across the country.
 Through the campaign’s 10-year history, YF&R programs across the country have donated their food, money and their time to provide more than 83 million meal equivalents to hungry Americans.

-The “Most Innovative” award recognizes five states whose unique Harvest for All activities encourage participation and are programs that can be easily replicated in other states.
-The 2012 “Most Innovative” states were:
+The “Most Innovative” award recognizes states whose unique Harvest for All activities encourage participation and are programs that can be easily replicated in other states.
+The 2014 “Most Innovative” states were: